 Editor's note: Looking for business financing?
 Use the questionnaire below to have our sister site, BuyerZone, provide you with information from a variety of lenders for free.

-Matt D’Angelo is a Tech Staff Writer based in New York City.
-After graduating from James Madison University with a degree in Journalism, Matt gained experience as a copy editor and writer for newspapers and various online publications.
-Matt joined the staff in 2017 and covers technology for Business.com and Business News Daily.
+Matt D'Angelo is a staff writer covering small business for Business.com and Business News Daily.
+After graduating from James Madison University with a degree in journalism, Matt gained experience as a copy editor and writer for newspapers and various online publications.
+In addition to his writing and reporting, Matt edits articles.
+He reviews small business services, including PEOs, small business loans and GPS fleet tracking services.
+He's been with Business.com and Business News Daily since 2017.